The Voronoi conjecture for parallelohedra with simply connected $\delta$-surface: Three-dimensional case

 It is easy to find generators for all these groups.
-For both fundamental and homology group of $\delta$-surface the generator is the cycle represented by single belt-cycle on side surface of $\mathcal{P}$.
-End for $\pi$-surface generators are represented by unique half-belt cycle of $\mathcal{P}$.
+For both fundamental and homology group of $\delta$-surface the generator is the cycle represented by single belt-cycle on the side surface of $\mathcal{P}$.
+For $\pi$-surface the generator is represented by unique half-belt cycle of $\mathcal{P}$.

-Three irreducible polytopes are rhombic dodecahedron $\mathcal{R}$, elongated dodecahedron $\mathcal{E}$, and truncated octahedron $\mathcal{O}$ (from left to right on the next figure).
+Three types of irreducible parallelohedra are rhombic dodecahedron $\mathcal{R}$, elongated dodecahedron $\mathcal{E}$, and truncated octahedron $\mathcal{O}$ (from left to right in Figure~\ref{3d}).